dataeducator/Image_Classification_with_Deep_Learning/README.md

 * Identifying...

 Please review my full analysis in [my Jupyter notebook]( ) or ([my presentation]( )).
-You may contact me __Tenicka Norwood__ at tenicka.norwood@gmail.com if you have additional questions.
+Feel free to contact me __Tenicka Norwood__ at tenicka.norwood@gmail.com if you have additional questions.

 # Repository Structure
 ***